zenml-io/zenml/docs/book/getting_started/core-concepts.md

 So first, the basics.

-## Steps and Pipelines
+## Pipeline and Steps

 At its core, ZenML follows a pipeline-based workflow for your data projects.
-Pipelines consist of a series of steps, organized in any order that makes sense for your use case.
+A **pipeline** consist of a series of **steps**, organized in any order that makes sense for your use case.

 Below, you can see three **steps** running one after another in a **pipeline**.

 ![The most basic ZenML pipeline](../assets/core_concepts/concepts-1.png)

 The steps might have dependencies between them.
 For example, a step might use the outputs from a previous step and thus must wait until the previous step completes before starting.
-This is something you can keep in mind when coding your steps.
+This is something you can keep in mind when organizing your steps.

-Pipelines and steps are defined in code using *decorators* to designate functions as being one or the other.
-This is where the core business logic and value of your work lives and you will spend most of your time defining these two things.
-(Your code lives inside a Repository, which is the main abstraction within which your project-specific pipelines should live.)
+Pipelines and steps are defined in code using Python *decorators*.
+This is where the core business logic and value of your work lives, and you will spend most of your time defining these two things.
+Your code lives inside a Repository, which is the main abstraction within which your project-specific pipelines should live.

 When it comes to running your pipeline, ZenML offers an abstraction to handle how your pipeline gets run.
 The different stack components interact in different ways depending on how it's defined in the pipeline.